 These are faster and a little bit satisfying when they go smoothly.
 Do you use one of these ways to seam rip?
-Don’t miss the video at the end of all the tools in action!
+Don’t miss the video of all the tools in action!

 *There are affiliate links in this post.
 Thank you for understanding.*

 As a new sewist I used to seam rip by inserting the pointy part of the seam ripper in the seam and cutting a couple threads at a time.
 I always wondered what the red ball on the other side was for.

 You can definitely seam rip this way if you want, but it’s slow and tedious.
 It works best for really lightweight fabrics and knits.

 The seam ripper was designed to actually rip seams.
 You insert the red ball into the seam and have the point end sticking out.
 The sharp part of the seam ripper is cradled up against the stitches.

 Hold the fabric tight in one hand and carefully push the seam ripper through the seam and cutting all the threads.
 Personally, I love inexpensive seam rippers* best.